NoorWachid/Cr/readme.md

 # cr
-A nice wrapper to create files and directories
+A nice wrapper for creating files and directories

 ## Features
 - Short!